aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 Use the free VPC endpoints for S3 and DynamoDB instead of sending that traffic through Network Firewall.

 Leverage PrivateLink endpoints provided by 3rd party services that do not need to be inspected by the firewall.
+If your workloads need to reach resources in a common "shared services" type of VPC, it may make sense to have those VPCs leverage VPC peering to access the "shared services VPC" instead of accessing the "shared services VPC" via the Network Firewall, in order to save on Network Firewall data processing charges.

 Ensure route tables are sending traffic to the local Network Firewall endpoint and not to another AZ’s endpoint.
 This design will avoid incurring cross-AZ data transfer charges.